archanaprabhat/Consistency/README.md

 ## 🎭 Philosophy

 Every other habit tracker is bloated with features you don't need.
-Premium subscriptions for basic functionality.
-Guilt-inducing streaks.
-Overwhelming dashboards.
+Premium subscriptions for basic functionality Overwhelming dashboards.

 This app is different.
 It's built on the belief that **consistency beats perfection**, and **simplicity beats complexity**.

 No BS.
 No bloat.
 Just a clean, fast, beautiful way to track your habits.

-*Built with ❤️ by a solo developer who believes in the power of small, daily actions.*
+*Built with ❤️*